-Totally out of the blue – actually, it was assigned to me by a wise employee – I’ve decided to revisit our popular “Cool Color Ideas” blog post from years ago to update it with today’s color trends and discuss the impact they’ll likely have in 2019.
+Totally out of the blue – actually, it was assigned to me by a wise employee – I’ve decided to revisit our popular “Cool Color Ideas” blog post from years ago to update it with today’s color trends and discuss the impact they’ll likely have on web design in 2019.
 If you follow this simple color blueprint in your marketing materials, your competitors will surely be green with envy.

 Bold Color and Minimalism Continue in 2019